zenorogue/hyperrogue/tessellations/sample/README.md

 * You can also try menu -> creative mode -> map editor -> map settings -> canvas floor shape.
 This applies some HyperRogue floor shape tessellations to the current tiling.
 (You need to select the 'pattern' first as explained above).

+* Most options can be also set from the commandline.
+For example `hyperrogue -tes tessellations/sample/hr-standard-tiling.tes -canvas B -wsh 9 -shot-1000 -shott 1 -fillmodel 000000ff -zoom .95 -smart 1 -noplayer -vlq 3 -lw 5`
+  will load the named tessellation file, color the tiles with "sides" pattern (B), use full floors, make screenshots of size 1000x1000, make screenshot transparent with the Poincaré disk black, set scaling to
+  0.95, and draw tiles if their size is at least 1 pixel, hide the player character, line quality to 3, and line width to 5.
+Add `-genlimit 999999 -pngshot x.png` or `-svgshot x.svg` to take a screenshot
+  (genlimit here makes sure that tiles are generated, the default is at most 250 tiles generated per call). -rulegen-play -palrgba gtree ffffffff -palw gtree 3 -expansion 1 2 7` to generate and display a tree (explained below).

 # How is this implemented